 An HV oil-less circuit breaker, known as an air circuit breaker (ACB), uses air to extinguish arcs.
 It is used for short circuit and overcurrent protection up to 15 kV & 800 to 10 K Amps.

-Due to the lack of flammable oil and the potential for fire hazards, it is preferable to an oil circuit breaker.
+It is preferable to an oil circuit breaker due to the lack of flammable oil and the potential for fire hazards.

 As you all know, the purpose of a circuit breaker is to safely put out the arc and prevent it from striking again.
 You must raise the arc voltage to put out the arc.

-To put out the arc, ACB employs the air as a medium.
-In contrast to other mediums, air may be used in various ways to put out an arc by employing techniques like cooling, extending, splitting, and air blasting, among others.
+ACB employs air as a medium to put out the arc.
+In contrast to other mediums, air may be used to put out an arc by employing techniques like cooling, extending, splitting, and air blasting, among others.

 There are two sets of contacts in an ACB: the primary contacts, constructed of copper, and the arcing contacts (made of carbon).